 CIT 105: Computer Science - 3 Credit Hours

-In this module, students will understand the process of personal computer hardware and software.
+In this course, students will understand the process of personal computer hardware and software.
 They will have the ability to confidently manage technology in their personal and business life.
-The module explores topics including:
+Topics include operating system and word processing, presentation, spreadsheet scheduling, Internet, and database management software.

 ALG 106: College Algebra - 3 Credit Hours